mark-vong/disaster-recovery/LabGuide100.md

 3.![](./screenshots/100screenshots/traffic-management/4.png " ")

-This policy will point your DNS to your standby region's load balancer if your primary region's load balancer fails the health check.
+This policy will point your DNS to your DR region's load balancer if your primary region's load balancer fails the health check.

 4.![](./screenshots/100screenshots/traffic-management/5.png " ")